Navneet-Singh01/AddressBookBasicApplication/README.md

 ![screenshot](./screenshots/screenshot-5.png)

-### 6. For Deleting an existing contact, enter contact name to be delete, if this contact name exists in the Address book then contact will deleted successfully.
+### 6. For Deleting an existing contact, enter contact name to be delete, if this contact name exists in the Address book then contact will be deleted successfully.

 ![screenshot](./screenshots/screenshot-6.png)